rc-kid/rckid/README.md

 ## Debugging on the Device

+> For this is for mkII only.
+Will be updated once I start testing on mkIII.

 For devel-server with OpenOCD installed, wires on the back connector for mkII are:

     green | empty | yellow | blue